PaluMacil/smpl/README.md

 ## Roadmap

-I will immediately work on configuring sane production defaults and serving TLS from certs stored manually or from autocert.
+Right now I'm hardcoding support for serving DWN over TLS.
+I will immediately work on configuring a more flexible reverse proxy with sane production defaults and serving TLS from certs stored via certmagic.
 I will also work on loading from and saving to a bbolt database.
 After that I will begin working on an admin UI via html templates.

 ## License